MokoSan/Stoicon2020/7_LightningTalks.md

 # Could Seneca Laugh at Himself
 1. Went over Letter #12 - acceptance of old age and Seneca's self-deprecative satire.

-# On Anger and Boxing
+# On Anger, Boxing and Stoicism
 1. Stoic boxing - Temperance is the first virtue.
 2. Refrain from anger.
 3. Well applied reason and tactics.